HMS Viper (1899): Loss of Viper

 On 3 August 1901 Viper sailed from Portland to take part in a search as part of the annual fleet exercises.
 Arriving off Alderney's Casquet Rocks in mid-afternoon, she spent some time searching the area.
 Visibility was generally good, although there were patches of mist, and she was able to sight a vessel playing the 'enemy' in the exercise.

 By early evening the mist had become fog and she slowed to 10 knots.
 At 17:23 breakers were spotted on the starboard bow and she turned to port, but found rocks all around and soon grounded.
 The destroyer fought clear, but soon grounded again and lost her propellers, finally drifting broadside onto the rocks.
 By 18:45, with the engine room flooded and Viper heeling over, she was abandoned.
 A local pilot's launch arrived to offer assistance and towed the boats ashore with the crew.
 Daylight on the following day showed her on Renonquet Rocks and beyond recovery.
 The damage increased until her back was broken and the bow section sheared around perpendicular to the keel.

-The subsequent enquiry found that the commanding officer, Lieutenant William Speke, had failed to exercise proper precautions while steaming in fog.
-In particular, he had not ensured that an accurate record of the courses steered was maintained.
-He was reprimanded.
-The navigating officer, Sub-Lieutenant Kenneth Mackenzie Grieve, was informed that he had "incurred their Lordships' displeasure", having inserted the missing data into the log following the wreck.
+The subsequent Court Martial found that the commanding officer, Lieutenant William Speke, had failed to exercise proper precautions while steaming in fog.
+Speke was reprimanded by the Court for negligence – a relatively light punishment.
+He was also commended, together with the ship's company, for the way in which the ship was abandoned, with no lives lost or injuries.
+The Court's findings included: "The nature of the duty on which the ship was employed necessitated taking unusual risks."
+The exercise had involved 127 warships operating within the crowded confines of the English Channel and Viper had been ordered into dangerous waters during an exercise that had been plagued with poor visibility.
+The navigating officer, Sub-Lieutenant Kenneth Mackenzie Grieve, was informed that he had "incurred their Lordships' displeasure", having inserted the ship's track into the log after the wreck, using courses that he admitted were "guesswork".
+It appears that the Admiralty took no further action against Grieve.

 In December 1901 Viper's wreck was sold to Messrs.
 Agnes and Co., of Southampton, for £100.